 We want to reward your achievements over the past 12 months, and there are a total of 21 categories to enter for publications, websites, brands, and individuals within publishing companies, all with a turnover of up to £10 million.

-The winners will be announced at a suitably glittering lunchtime awards ceremony following this year's PPA Independent Publisher Conference on Friday November 8 at etc.venues 133 Houndsditch.
+The winners were announced at a suitably glittering lunchtime awards ceremony which followed the PPA Independent Publisher Conference on Friday November 8 at etc.venues 133 Houndsditch.

 1. READ THE CRITERIA CAREFULLY